1. POLICY STATEMENT

 5. FAIR AND LAWFUL PROCESSING

-5.1 The Acts are not intended to prevent the processing of personal data, but to ensure that it is done fairly and without adversely affecting the rights of the data subject.
+5.1 These Data Protection and ePrivacy laws and Regulations are not intended to prevent the processing of personal data, but to ensure that it is done fairly and without adversely affecting the rights of the data subject.

-5.2 For personal data to be processed lawfully, they must be processed on the basis of one of the legal grounds set out in the Acts.
+5.2 For personal data to be processed lawfully, it must be processed on the basis of one of the legal grounds set out in the relevant laws and regulations.
 These include, among other things, the data subject's consent to the processing, or that the processing is necessary for the performance of a contract with the data subject, for the compliance with a legal obligation to which the data controller is subject, or for the legitimate interest of the data controller or the party to whom the data is disclosed.
+Flogas rely on legitimate interests as their basis for processing customer data under Article 6 1(f) of the GDPR.
 When sensitive personal data is being processed, additional conditions must be met.
 When processing personal data as data controllers in the course of our business, Flogas will ensure that those requirements are met.

 6. PROCESSING FOR LIMITED PURPOSES